When I started thinking about writing about the Expert grill charcoal models I almost changed my mind.

-The charcoal pan seems to be a bit of a problem and I read a few times about rust deterioration that happened to soon.
+The charcoal pan seems to be a bit of a problem and I read a few times about rust deterioration that happened too soon.

-I can recommend these grills as a nice grill if you are not planning to use it every day and expect it to last forever.
+I can recommend these grills as a nice grill if you are not planning to use them every day and expect them to last forever.

 You can find the price here!
 If you can get it under $115 I would go for it!

 I received an email from Terrence that he noticed that the lid of some models fell back when you opened it.
 He had a solution for it and maybe someone else can benefit from it.

 Eddie van Aken